letsandrade/zoo-functions/README.md

 # Zoo Functions 🦁🐘

 Hey there!
 Welcome to my Zoo Functions project.
-This was the final project of the fundamentals module (the first module out of 4) in the Trybe course.
+This was one of the last projects of the fundamentals module (the first module out of 4) in the Trybe course.
 The project focuses on using higher order functions to manipulate data received in JSON format, simulating a Zoo with its animals and employees. 💻

 ## About the Project